The Hotel With the BEST, Easiest to Earn Elite Status: Hilton, and It’s Not Even Close

-Note: You’ll also receive Hilton Gold status when you have either The Platinum Card® from American Express or The Business Platinum Card® from American Express.
+Note: You’ll also receive Hilton Gold status when you have either The Platinum Card® from American Express or The Business Platinum Card® from American Express (enrollment required).
 The overall benefits are much better than the Hilton credit cards, but only if you use them all.

 If having super valuable hotel elite status and saving cash during your stay is your primary objective, the $95 annual fee Hilton cards are what you want.

 If you’re going to hold a hotel credit card, you’ll get the biggest bang for your buck with a Hilton card like the Hilton Surpass or the Hilton Business card.
 Even if the cards didn’t have limited-time increased welcome bonuses worth hundreds and hundreds of dollars (check out this article for more details on the current Hilton card offers) the card would be worth much more than its $95 annual fee.